 1. Logitech K800 Wireless Illuminated Keyboard

-Logitech offers one of the best selections of computer accessories around - with best in their class choices for gaming, ergonomics, and productivity.
-The K800 is currently available for less than $70, and and it's clearly built with the latter in mind.
+Logitech offers one of the best selections of computer accessories around - with best-in-class choices for gaming, ergonomics, and productivity.
+The K800 is currently available for less than $60, and it's clearly built with the latter in mind.
 This keyboard not only comes with illuminated backlighting, but motion sensors automatically activate it when your fingers come within close proximity of the keys, making it a great choice for working at night.

 And if there's one thing that Logitech understands, it's how to make a keyboard feel seamless underneath your fingertips.
-The PerfectStroke key system doesn't quite reach the best precision of a mechanical keyboard, but it does a great job of distributing the force of your fingers and reducing the amount of force and thought you need to dedicate to typing.
+The PerfectStroke key system doesn't quite reach the same level of precision as a mechanical keyboard, but it does a great job of distributing the force of your fingers and reducing the amount of force and thought you need to dedicate to typing.
 There's even a palm rest to keep you healthy during longer work or gaming sessions.

 2. Kinesis Advantage2 Quiet LF Ergonomic Keyboard

 And you don't need to worry about compatibility issues here.
-Whether you're operating on any version of Windows, Mac OS, or a Linux distribution, the simple plug and play design can get your keyboard up and running in just a few seconds.
-And with one touch remapping and macro keys, you can create a highly customizable experience
+Whether you're operating on any version of Windows, Mac OS, or a Linux distribution, the simple plug-and-play design can get your keyboard up and running in just a few seconds.
+And with one-touch remapping and macro keys, you can create a highly customized experience ideal for your needs.

 You don't need to spend a hundred dollars or more just to get a decent keyboard.
-With a meager $20 price tag, the VicTsing wired keyboard is one of the top budget models available today.
-It's incredibly slim and lightweight too, and there's also a tilt stand that can help you find the height level and angling that suits the rhythm of your typing.
+With a meager $20 price tag, this wired Dell keyboard is one of the top budget models available today.
+This is a slim and lightweight keyboard to help you make the most of your desk space without losing out on any care functionality.

-You might assume that such a budget model comes with little in the way of customization, but VicTsing has actually done a pretty decent job here.
-This model comes with 12 multimedia media shortcuts for navigating music, movies, and TV, and there's no need for drivers either.
-ALl you have to do is plug it in and let it work.
-And this keyboard is pretty reliable too.
-It's rated for a stubstantive lifetime of 10 million keystrokes or more.
+You might assume that such a budget model would come with little in the way of customization, but VicTsing has actually done a pretty decent job here.
+This model comes with a number of multimedia media shortcuts for navigating music, movies, and TV.
+There's no need to install any drivers, either; all you have to do is plug it in and let it work its magic.

 4. Razer BlackWidow Chroma V2

-Razer makes a wide variety of different keyboard and mouse models suited for just about everyone, but they tend to offer their peak performance when they're tailoring models towards pro gamers.
-That's the case with the BlackWidow.
+Razer makes a wide variety of different keyboard and mouse models suited for just about everyone, but they tend to offer peak performance in models tailored towards pro gamers.
+That's certainly the case with the BlackWidow.
 The $150 price tag is a bit expensive, but the results will be apparent as soon as you place your fingers on the keycaps.
-The keys respond well to touch and are rated for a best in class 80 million clicks.
+The keys respond well to touch and are rated for a best-in-class 80 million clicks.

-And it wouldn't be a Razer product without some pretty impressive lighting options.
-The BlackWidow is powered by Chroma technology, which means you get access to a full 16.8 million color combinations, and anti-ghosting for up to 10 keys makes this among the best choices for competitive gamers and more productive typists.
-Adding even greater value to this gaming keyboard is the fact that five different customizable macro keys are included.
+Of course, it wouldn't be a Razer product without some pretty impressive lighting options.
+The BlackWidow is powered by Chroma technology, which means you get access to a full 16.8 million possible color combinations, and anti-ghosting for up to 10 keys makes this among the best choices for competitive gamers and more productive typists.
+Adding even greater value to this gaming keyboard is the fact that five different customizable macro keys are also included.

 5. Das Keyboard 4 Professional MX Brown Mechanical Keyboard

-Das Keyboard simply means "The Keyboard".
-That's a cocky choice of naming conventions, but the commitment to professional productivity on display in this model makes a very persuasive argument.
+Das Keyboard simply means "The Keyboard" in German.
+That's a somewhat boastful choice of naming conventions, but the commitment to professional productivity on display in this model makes for a very persuasive argument.
 The Cherry MX switches are among the best choices around for precise typists, and they're connected by gold contacts for a higher level of reliability.
 They're also rated for a lifespan of over 50 million keystrokes and full N-key rollover with anti-ghosting in place.

 6. Microsoft Natural Ergonomic Keyboard 4000

-Whether you're trying to be as productive as possible or simply listening to music and watching TV.
-There're a whole bank of dedicated media buttons positioned at the top of this model as well as volume keys set at the bottom for easier access.
+Whether you're trying to be as productive as possible or simply listening to music and watching TV, there's a whole bank of dedicated media buttons positioned at the top of this model as well as volume keys set at the bottom for easier access.
 And additional hotkeys can be customized to your preferences.

 7. Corsair K68 RGB Mechanical Gaming Keyboard

-Its value as a gaming keyboard is further improved by the inclusion of full anti-ghosting, but that makes this among the best keyboards for office productivity too.
+Its value as a gaming keyboard is further improved by the inclusion of full anti-ghosting, and that makes this among the best keyboards for office productivity too.
 And being a gaming keyboard, it naturally comes with some high-quality and highly customizable RGB backlighting.
-And it's highly resistant to dust and water as well.
+It's also highly resistant to dust and water.

 Apart from that, this is a pretty standard keyboard.
-It sports a simple black design and some reliable white painted key caps. it's probably not the number one choice for gaming, but professionals on the go can get some serious mileage out of it.
+It sports a simple black design and some reliable white painted keycaps.
+It's probably not the number one choice for gaming, but professionals on the go can get some serious mileage out of this keyboard.

 9. KLIM Chroma Keyboard